 The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations that leads global efforts to defeat hunger.
 FAO’s goal is to achieve food security for all and make sure that people have regular access to enough high-quality food to lead active, healthy lives.

-FAO and Voluntary Sustainability Standards
+FAO and Voluntary Sustainability Standards (VSS)

 AREAS OF FOCUS